YonSci/gdp-nowcasting-ml/_episodes/00-python-environment.md

 ## Virtual Environment

+When installing Python on your machine, you have the option to install it `system-wide` or in a `virtual environment`.

+- Installing Python system-wide may seem like the most straightforward approach, it can lead to several problems such as `Dependency conflicts` and `Version conflicts`
+- Installing Python in a virtual environment provides several benefits such as `Isolation`, `Dependency management`, and `Reproducibility`.

 A **virtual environment** is an isolated Python environment that allows you to manage dependencies for different projects without conflicts.
 Below are step-by-step guides for creating virtual environments using **Conda** and **pip**.

 ## Python Environment Management with Conda